alphazee09/GoForRent-Backend-V2/README.md

 └── ... (composer.json, .env, etc.)
 ```

-### 6. Deployment (General)
+### 6. Deployment Serv
-- Web server (e.g., Nginx, Apache) with PHP-FPM.
+- Web server (Apache) with PHP-FPM.
 - MySQL database server.
 - Queue worker process(es).
 - Scheduler (cron job for Laravel's scheduler).

-This architecture provides a solid foundation for building the Go4Rent platform, addressing all specified requirements and ensuring a maintainable and scalable system.
+This architecture provides a solid foundation for Go4Rent platform, addressing all specified requirements and ensuring a maintainable and scalable system.